888-391-4324

 2. Understand Your Rights and Obligations

-As a lender, you have the right to clear communication with the lender.
+As an heir, you have the right to clear communication with the lender.
 Ensure you get all the necessary information regarding the timeline for settling the loan balance and your options.
 More importantly, read the fine print – you must know every detail about the mortgage terms.

 You also have the right to sell the property to settle the reverse mortgage and keep any remaining equity.
 You can request the lender to give you more time to sell the property or arrange financing to pay off the loan.

 Knowing your home's current market value can help you make informed decisions about selling or retaining it.
-Hire professional guides and take the time to do your research.
+Hire professionals and take the time to do your research.
 You can also request a statement from the lender detailing the total amount owed, including any interest and fees.

 4. Prepare for the Process